 In the section on unstable Fundamental Particles with mass, we defined a new type of particles called wavons, which share the material nature of mass and the wave nature at several moments of their existence.
 Electrons were a specific case of wavons and if the atomic nucleus acquires or loses energy, the point of equilibrium that generated them before alters.

-The mixed nature of electrons is independent from the dual property of matter, initially introduced by De Broglie in 1924, which refers to a different aspect.
-Furthermore, this duality of matter is different from the poorly named dual nature of light, as has been discussed in previous sections of this book.
+The mixed nature of electrons is independent of the dual property of matter, initially introduced by De Broglie in 1924, which refers to a different aspect.
+Furthermore, this duality of matter is different from the poorly named dual nature or behavior of light, as has been discussed in previous sections of this book.

 In other words, electrons in the new structure of the atom in Global Mechanics do not magically appear and disappear, or come and go from other dimensions, as statements from the current Quantum Mechanics would seem to indicate.

-Let us keep in mind that, besides the electron configuration, there are elements of the atom in a nucleus of protons and neutrons (particles with mass, or compressed matter) which possess most of the mass, as established by the Rutherford model in 1911 with the Geiger–Marsden experiment (also called the Gold foil experiment or the Rutherford experiment).
+Let us keep in mind that, besides the electron configuration, there are elements of the atom.
+The nucleus of protons and neutrons (particles with mass, or compressed matter) which possess most of the mass, as established by the Rutherford model in 1911 with the Geiger–Marsden experiment (also called the Gold foil experiment or the Rutherford experiment).
 Rutherford fixed the radius of the atom as approximately 10,000 times that of its nucleus.

-The fundamental innovation of Global Mechanics, regarding the elements and structure of the atom, is the configuration of electrons because of the electromagnetic field and as elements reducing the transversal tension of this field; this is in contrast to Quantum Mechanics, which states that electrons in motion generate an electromagnetic field, although this is also true.
+The fundamental innovation of Global Mechanics, regarding the elements and structure of the atom, is the configuration of electrons because of the electromagnetic field, and as elements reducing the transversal tension of this field.
+The configuration is in contrast to Quantum Mechanics, which states that electrons in motion generate an electromagnetic field, although this is also true.

-Perhaps it seems to be simply a philosophical change, but effect-cause is not the same as cause-effect, much less so is cause-cause, as a large part of the current Quantum Mechanics proposes.
+Perhaps it seems to be merely a philosophical change, but effect-cause is not the same as cause-effect, much less so is cause-cause, as a large part of the current Quantum Mechanics proposes.